wuruoyun/vue-component-lib-starter/README.md

 To develop components with documentation app running, simple run `npm run start` and keep the browser open at [http://localhost:8080](http://localhost:8080).
 The documentation app in browser will auto reload whenever you made changes to either the library components or the documentation app itself.

 To add your own Vue components, add your Vue files under [src](src), and make sure export them in `index.js`.
 You should use scoped CSS for your Vue components.
 If your component is complicated and involves a number of internal components, create a sub-folder to host these related components and add `index.js` to this sub-folder to export only the public component(s).
+Regular single file Vue components go to [src/components](src/components).
+If you have mixins and directives in your library, create `mixins` and `directives` folder under [src](src) and put them there.

 To publish the documentation app online, such as to [GitHub Pages](https://pages.github.com/) or [Surge](https://surge.sh/), run `npm run build-docs`, and publish the `docs/dist` folder.